-She has been a well-respected leader in the field regionally and internationally and has been awarded numerous honours including the National Career Development Association (USA) International Award for her work in introducing the profession in the United Arab Emirates.
+Gillian has been a well-respected leader in the field regionally and internationally and has been awarded numerous honours including the National Career Development Association (USA) International Award for her work in introducing the profession in the United Arab Emirates.

 Gayle has been involved in the Career Practitioner field for over 3 decades.
 She worked for over 30 years in the Federal government department (HRSDC) dealing with employment counselling and programming.
 Roles included counsellor, supervisor, manager and counsellor educator.

 Since 1992 she has been involved with the Career and Work Counsellor Program at George Brown College where roles have included teaching and assessing students in the Diploma Program as well as staff of external agency partners.
 She is the former Coordinator of the Program, retiring in September 2014.
-In addition, she is serving a 2nd term on the Board of Directors, ACCES Employment and chairs their People Committee.
+In addition, she is serving on the Board of Directors, ACCES Employment and chairs their People Committee.

 Diane Moore, M.Ed., CCDP, is a member of the Career Development Practitioners Certification Board of Ontario and is proud to have been awarded the first Certified Career Development Practitioners designation in 2015.
 Currently a professor in the Career Development Practitioner Program at George Brown College, Diane was previously vice-chair of the Stewardship Group for Certification in Ontario and a professor/coordinator with the Career & Work Counsellor Program at George Brown College.
 She has worked in the field of career counselling, adult education, consulting and outplacement for the past thirty years.